-There's a range of resources across the UK that can support your wellbeing.
-These include:
+There's a range of resources available for all UK health workers that can support your wellbeing.

-- – a comprehensive bank of resources is available to NHS staff in England.
-It includes advice on a wide range of topics, including building personal resilience, managing stress and making decisions under pressure.
+- – a comprehensive bank of resources that provide advice on a wide range of topics, including building personal resilience, managing stress and making decisions under pressure.
 There’s also advice for managers on how to support staff members during a crisis.